Tasmania’s growing health sector

 Are you a speciality area nurse?
 If so then those are in hot demand too and you can find more information on the range of positions for nurses with specialised knowledge and skills here.

-You can also apply to join the fixed term and casual employment register.
-This register allows you to fill a vacant position for up to 12 months or be employed as a casual nurse or midwife.
+You can also apply to join one of the Employment Registers.
+These registers allow you to fill a vacant position for up to 12 months or be employed as a casual nurse, midwife or allied health professional.
 This also enables you to see what area you want to work in before you apply for a permanent position within the service.

 Working for Tasmania’s health service has many benefits for nurses and midwives, including:

 - statewide coverage which provides employees with the flexibility to work across the service and in different regions

 - competitive salary sacrifice and packaging arrangements